 - The Value of Food Provided through the Meals on Wheels Program or Other Programs Providing Food for the Needy.
 Jack Love receives a hot lunch each day during the week in the community room and an evening meal in his apartment.
 One meal is provided through the Meals on Wheels program.
 A local church provides the other.
 The value of the meals he receives is not counted as income. - Groceries provided by persons not living in the household.
 Carrie Sue Colby's mother purchases and delivers groceries each week for Carrie Sue and her two year old.
 The value of these groceries is not counted as income despite the fact that these are a regular contribution or gift. - Amounts received under WIC or the School Lunch Program.
 Lydia Jeffries' two children receive a free breakfast and reduced priced lunches at school every day through the Special Supplemental Food Program for Women, Infants and Children (WIC).
-The value of this food is not counted as income. - Resident service stipends.
-Rich Fuller receives \$50 a month for distributing flyers for management.
-This amount is excluded from annual income. - Deferred periodic payments of social security benefits.
-Germaine Johnson received \$32,000 in deferred social security benefits following a lengthy eligibility dispute.
-This delayed payment of social security benefits is treated as an asset, not as income. - Income from training programs.
-Jennifer Jones is participating in a qualified state-supported employment training program every afternoon to learn improved computer skills.
-Each morning, she continues her regular job as a typist.
-The \$250 a week she receives as a part-time typist is included in annual income.
-The \$150 a week she receives for participation in the training program is excluded in annual income. - Earned Income Tax Credit refund payments.
-Mary Frances Jackson is eligible for an earned income tax credit.
-She receives payments from her employer each quarter because of the tax credit.
-These payments are excluded in annual income. - 6.5.3 Resident Service Stipend Less than \$200 per Month Resident service stipends are generally modest amounts of money received by residents performing services such as hall monitoring, fire patrol, lawn maintenance, and resident management.
-If the resident service stipend is \$200 or less per month, owners should exclude the stipend from annual income. - 6.5.4 Lump-sum additions to family assets, such as inheritances, insurance payments (including payments under health and accident insurance and worker's compensation), capital gains, and settlement for personal property losses, except as provided in Income Inclusions in Exhibit 5-1, 4350.3. - 6.5.5 Amounts received by the family that are specifically for, or in reimbursement of, the cost of medical expenses for any family member. - 6.5.6 Income of a live-in aide, as defined in 24 CFR 5.403.
+The value of this food is not counted as income. - 6.5.3 Resident Service Stipend of \$200 or Less per Month Resident service stipends are generally modest amounts of money received by residents for performing services such as hall monitoring, fire patrol, lawn maintenance, and resident management.
+If the resident service stipend is \$200 or less per month, owners should exclude the stipend from annual income.